 Daniel Shapiro is now offering online coachings to advanced pianists.
-Undergraduate and graduate piano students around the world who are unable to come to Cleveland now have the opportunity to work privately with Dr. Shapiro online.
+Undergraduate and graduate piano students around the world who are unable to come to Cleveland can now work privately with Dr. Shapiro online.
 Dr. Shapiro is also happy to work with pianists who have already completed their degrees, or with seriously committed younger students.

 Dr. Shapiro is one of the leading exponents of the tradition of Artur Schnabel and Leon Fleisher, which stresses and explores profound musicianship and the search for the true essence of each work studied.

 He has been a member of the piano faculty of the Cleveland Institute of Music for the past twenty-three years.
 He has developed a strong reputation as a dedicated and inspiring pedagogue, and his students have earned important prizes and teaching positions.

 If interested, or for further questions, please email him at email@example.com.